rabierp/search-requests/README.md

 ## Launch the requests to the queues
 From your Vertex AI Notebook, create and launch 9 copies - 1 per target region - of the 'Tasks-Launcher-4-0.ipynb' Notebook, and change only the file name and the region index - 0 to 8 - in the last cell of the notebook.
-Execute all the notebook cells in sequence.
+Execute all the notebook cells in sequence at an office hours time for each region.

 # Export the results to a csv file
 From the BigQuery menu in the UI, run the following SQL script to sort the results